-Barcelona Sues Neymar For $10M Following His PSG Transfer
+Barcelona Sues Neymar For $10M As Spat With PSG Star Escalates Into Conflict

 FC Barcelona is going to war against Neymar.

-The Spanish soccer club announced Tuesday on its website it’s suing Neymar for €8.5 million (£7.8 million/$10 million) for breach of contract following his record transfer to Paris Saint-Germain.
-Barcelona filed the lawsuit on Aug.
-11 with the Spanish soccer federation, claiming Neymar must repay the signing bonus he received last October when he extended his contract with the team.
+The Spanish soccer club announced Tuesday on its website it’s suing Neymar for €8.5 million (£7.8 million/$10 million) for an alleged breach of contract following his record transfer to Paris Saint-Germain.
+Barcelona filed the lawsuit Aug.
+11 with the Spanish soccer federation.

-“In this lawsuit, the club demands the amount already paid as a bonus for the renewal of his contract for breach of contract, 8.5 million euros in damages, and an additional 10 per cent in interests,” Barcelona’s statement reads.
+“In this lawsuit, the club demands the amount already paid as a bonus for the renewal of (Neymar’s) contract for breach of contract, 8.5 million euros in damages, and an additional 10 percent in interest,” Barcelona’s statement reads.

 Neymar left Barcelona for PSG on Aug.
-3 in a record €222 million (£197.3 million/$257 million) transfer.
+3 in a €222 million (£197.3 million/$257 million) transfer.
 Barcelona wanted to keep Neymar, but PSG paid his buyout clause and convinced him to move to France.

+Barcelona has reacted bitterly to his move, first refusing to pay his father, who doubles as his agent, a €25 million (£23 million/$30 million) fee for brokering his original contract extension, then delaying his PSG debut by failing to send his international transfer certificate promptly.

+Amid a strong start to his PSG career, Neymar ripped Barcelona’s board Sunday in an interview with reporters.

 Thumbnail photo via Kyle Terada/USA TODAY Sports Images